PeterWangIntel/crosswalk-website/Home.md

 * [User agent in Crosswalk](wiki/crosswalk-user-agent)
 * [Development Guides](wiki/Development-Guides)

-If you any question on how to use Crosswalk you can ask on IRC.
+If you have any question on how to use Crosswalk you can ask on IRC.
 On freenode.net, we hang out on the #crosswalk channel.

 ## For Developers
 * [Build Crosswalk](wiki/Build-Crosswalk)